George Everest: Surveyor General of India

 In June 1830, Everest returned to India to continue his work on the GTS, and was simultaneously appointed Surveyor General of India.
 The arc from Cape Commorin to the northern border of British India was finally completed in 1841, under the supervision of Andrew Scott Waugh.
 To his dismay, much of his time was spent on administrative concerns, as well as combating criticism from home.
 The East India Company had provisionally appointed Thomas Jervis as Everest's successor, and Jervis subsequently delivered a series of lectures to the Royal Society on the perceived deficiencies of Everest's methods.

 In response, Everest penned a series of open letters to Prince Augustus Frederick, Duke of Sussex, the society's president, in which he lambasted the society "for meddling in matters of which they know little".
 Jervis withdrew from consideration, and Everest successfully secured the appointment of his protégé Waugh as his successor.
 He resigned in November 1842 and his commission was formally revoked in December 1843, at which point he returned to England.

 Later life

-In 1845, Everest was a passenger on the first voyage of the SS Great Britain, which was the first crossing of any ocean on the world by a screw propelled steamship.
+In London on 11 November 1846 Everest married Emma Wing, aged 23, of Hampstead, London.
+They had six children.

 In 1847, Everest published An Account of the Measurement of Two Sections of the Meridional Arc of India, for which he was awarded a medal by the Royal Astronomical Society.
 He was later elected to fellowship of the Royal Asiatic Society and the Royal Geographical Society.
 Everest was promoted to colonel in 1854, made a Commander of the Order of the Bath in February 1861, and created a Knight Bachelor in March 1861.
-He died at his home in Hyde Park Gardens on 1 December 1866, and was buried in St Andrew's Church, Hove, near Brighton.
+He died at his home in Hyde Park Gardens on 1 December 1866, and was buried in St Andrew's Church, Hove near Brighton.